How your leadership style impacts your finances

 “Change is inevitable.
 Growth is intentional.” – Glenda Cloud

-A few weeks ago, I was taking a course and one of the assignments centred around Susan Sayer’s research into leadership styles.
-Sayers speculated that people could be broadly divided into four groups depending on which quadrant of the “behavioural matrix” they fell into: Controllers, Promoters, Analyzers or Supporters.
+A few weeks ago, I was taking a course and one of the assignments centered around Susan Sayer’s research into leadership styles.
+Sayers speculated that people could be broadly divided into four groups depending on which quadrant of the “behavioral matrix” they fell into Controllers, Promoters, Analyzers or Supporters.
 The assignment challenged us to identify our primary and secondary leadership styles and then to work in groups to analyze the strengths and weaknesses of our dominant style and consider how they might help and hinder our journey to financial freedom.

 For me, the exercise reinforced some things that I already knew and gave me plenty of new information to consider.
 Being challenged to think specifically about how my own leadership style was impacting my financial journey was an interesting twist because until then I had associated leadership skills more with workplace success than financial success.
 As I went through the exercise though, it quickly became very clear to me that while there are a lot of positives to my leadership style, there are also some areas where, if I’m not careful, I could trip myself up!

 In this week’s post, I thought I’d share some information about each of Saye’s leadership styles and how each one can help (and hinder) our path to financial success: